-1 impact will definitely project although this has rarely OCCUr been known to result elsewhere Confidence High Substantive Medium Determination is based on supportive data exists common sense and general to verify the knowledge assessment C C Reversibility Low The affected Medium The affected environment will environment will not only recover from the impact be able to recover with significant intervention from the impact - 0 permanently modified Resource Not relevant Not irreplaceability relevant Significance Modera ite - negative 1 Negligible - negative Comment on The natural angle e of repose is at least ap oproximately 40° but excavated faces in the significance neighboring prop erty remained marginally y stable for ex tended periods at over 50°.
+1 1 impact will definitely project although this has rarely occur been known to result elsewhere Confidence High Substantive Medium Determination is based on supportive data exists common sense and general to verify the knowledge assessment Reversibility Low The affected Medium The affected environment will environment will not only recover from the impact be able to recover with significant intervention from the impact - 0 permanently modified Resource Not relevant Not irreplaceability relevant Significance Modero ate - negative 1 Negligible - negative Comment on The natural angle e of repose is at least a oproximately - 40° but excavated faces in the significance neighboring prop erty remained marginally y stable for ex tended periods at over 50°.
 This was especially evident where there were fine roots present in the excavated face.
 Shoring was not required in cut of up to 2m deep.
-Cumulative Without mitigatior n, the geotechnical restra ints on the site e could result in significant impacts destruction to the development site.
+Cumulative aints on the site e could result in significant impacts destruction to the development site. c .

-Project Phase Construction Impact Noise pollution Description of impact Noise caused by machinery and staff Mitigable Low Low Mitigation does not exist; or mitigation will slightly reduce the significance of impacts Potential mitigation 07:00-17:00 • Machinery • Staff must k Construction activities must only take place during normal working times betwee 07:00-17:00 on weekdays.
-Machinery may be fitted with silences to dampen noise.
-Assessment Witho Without mitigation With mitigation Nature Negative Negative - Duration Brief Impact will not last longer than 1 year Brief Impact will not last longer than 1 year Extent Limited Limited to the site and its immediate surroundings Limited Limited to the site and its immediate surroundings Intensity Very low Natural and/ or social functions and/ or processes are slightly altered Negligible Natural and/ or social functions and/ or processes are negligibly altered Probability Almost certain / Highly probable It is most likely that the impact will occur Almost certain / Highly probable It is most likely that the impact will occur Confidence Medium Determination is based on common sense and general knowledge Medium Determination is based on common sense and general knowledge
+Project Phase Construction Impact Noise pollution Description of impact Noise caused by machinery and staff Mitigable Low Mitigation does not exist significance of impacts ; or mitigatior n will slightly reduce the Potential mitigation 07:00-17:00 • Machinery • Staff must b Construction activities must only take place during normal working times betweer 07:00-17:00 on weekdays.
+Assessment Without mitigation With mitigation Nature Negative Negative Duration Brief Impact will not last longer than 1 year Brief Impact will not last longer than 1 year Extent Limited Limited to the site and its immediate surroundings Limited Limited to the site and its immediate surroundings Intensity Very low Natural and/ or social functions and/ or processes are slightly altered Negligible Natural and/ or social functions and/ or processes are negligibly altered Probability Almost certain / Highly probable It is most likely that the impact will occur Almost certain / Highly probable It is most likely that the impact will occur Confidence Medium Determination is based on common sense and general knowledge Medium Determination is based on common sense and general knowledge

-Reversibility High The affected environmental will be able to recover from the impact High The affected environmental will be able to recover from the impact Resource Not relevant Not irreplaceability relevant Significance Minor - negative Negligible - negative legligible - negative Comment on significance Some extent of noise pollution during construction is expected; however, with mitigation the impact will be reduced.
-Cumulative impacts No cumulative impacts exist.
+Reversibility High The affected environmental will be able to recover from the impact High The affected environmental will be able to recover from the impact

+Resource Not relevant Not

+irreplaceability relevant

+Significance Minor · - negative Negligible - negative

+Comment on Some extent of nois Some extent of noise pollution during construction is expected; however, with mitigation

+significance the impact will be reduced.

+Cumulative No cumulative impacts exist.

+impacts